• Skip to primary navigation

 As mentioned, all of the Washington State home buyer programs require borrowers to attend a free Home Buyer Education (HBED) Seminar.
 The seminar is not a sales pitch, rather it’s purely an educational course taught by volunteers.
 In fact it’s pretty interesting and only takes 5 hours of your time.
 You’ll learn about the home buying process and the role of lenders and real estate agents.

 Who must attend?
 All parties who will sign the Deed of Trust must attend.
-When its finished, each attendee gets a certificate, good for two years.
+When it's finished, each attendee gets a certificate, good for two years.
 This is mandatory for all programs (mortgage and down payment assistance).

 Seminars are free and available in English and Spanish.
 They are offered in several cities all over the state.
 There’s also an option to take the course online.
 The online course option costs $50 and registration is available at eHome America’s site.